MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/1-introduction.md

-Azure Quantum offers two different types of services: *optimization solutions*, where you can run first class optimization algorithms in classical hardware to address optimization problems; and *quantum computing* solutions, where you have access to quantum computing targets where you can run Q# quantum programs in real or simulated quantum devices.
+Azure Quantum offers two different types of services: *optimization* solutions, where you can run first class optimization algorithms in classical hardware to address optimization problems; and *quantum computing* solutions, where you have access to quantum computing targets where you can run Q# quantum programs in real or simulated quantum devices.

-In this module, you'll explore the quantum computing options in Azure Quantum and you'll discover how to submit and manage your Q# quantum programs to quantum computers.
+In this module, you'll explore the quantum computing options in Azure Quantum and manage the submissions.

-You'll also learn the basics principles behind quantum hardware and the different kinds of target devices that you have access to in Azure Quantum.
+You'll also learn the basic principles behind quantum hardware and the different kinds of target devices that you have access to in Azure Quantum.

 ## Learning objectives